-Grading policy: The final course grade will be based on homework assignments, class participation, and a final project.
+Grading policy: The final course grade will be based on homework assignments (50%), class participation (20%), and a final project (30%).
+Homework will be assigned weekly-biweekly, and will mostly involve computational exercises.

 Academic misconduct: Academic misconduct will not be tolerated and will be dealt with procedurally in accordance with university policy, which can be found at http://oaa.osu.edu/coam.html.
 Students are allowed to consult with each other on homework assignments.
 However, each student must complete and turn in his or her own work.
 The discussions should be at the ideas level and not the details level.
 DO NOT copy or use computer code written by another student.